openvinotoolkit/model_server/demos/python_demos/llm_text_generation/README.md

 tiny-llama-1b-chat_INT8_compressed_weights
 ```

-> **Note** Quantization might reduce the model accuracy.
-Test if the results are of acceptable quality.
+> **NOTE** Applying quantization to model weights may impact the model accuracy.
+Please test and verify that the results are of acceptable quality for your use case.

-> **Note** On the target device supporting natively FP16 precision, OpenVINO is changing automatically the precision from FP32 to FP16.
-It improves the performance and usually has minimal impact on the accuracy.
+> **NOTE** On target devices that natively support FP16 precision (i.e. GPU), OpenVINO automatically adjusts the precision from FP32 to FP16.
+This improves the performance and typically does not impact accuracy.
 Original precision can be enforced with `ov_config` key:
 `{"INFERENCE_PRECISION_HINT": "f32"}`.

-## Use LLM model with unary calls
+## Use LLM with unary calls

-### Deploy OpenVINO Model Server with the Python Calculator
+### Deploy OpenVINO Model Server with Python Calculator

 Mount the `./model` directory with the model.
 Mount the `./servable_unary` or `./servable_stream` which contains: